Middle East braces for bleak Ramzan as virus threat lingers

 Ramzan is considered an auspicious period to perform the year-round Umrah pilgrimage, which Saudi authorities suspended last month.
 It is likely the larger hajj pilgrimage, set for the end of July, will also be canceled for the first time in modern history after Saudi Arabia urged Muslims to temporarily defer preparations.

-The restrictions have hit businesses hard, including retailers catering to the typical rush of Ramzan shoppers.
-This year many Muslims have repurposed their Ramzan shopping budgets to stock up on masks, gloves and other COVID-19 protective gear.
+The restrictions have hit businesses hard, including retailers who would normally be preparing for the Ramzan rush.
+This year many Muslims are saving their money for masks, gloves and other COVID-19 protective gear.

 "I had saved up an amount to spend on Ramzan shopping, but I spent it instead on purchasing things needed for quarantine and protection against the virus," said Younes, 51, who works at a clothing store in the Syrian capital Damascus.
 "This year, no feasts, no visits...
 I feel we are besieged by the virus wherever we go."
-Sanctions-stricken Iran last week allowed some shuttered Tehran businesses to reopen, despite being one of the worst-hit countries in the Middle East, as many citizens face a bitter choice between risking infection and economic hardship.
+Sanctions-stricken Iran last week allowed some shuttered Tehran businesses to reopen, despite being one of the worst-hit countries in the Middle East, as many citizens braved possible infection to avoid economic ruin.

 Hardliners across the region have rejected some online suggestions by Muslims that they should be exempt from fasting this year owing to the pandemic, insisting that while social distancing was necessary, the virus did not stop them from observing the rules of Ramzan from home.
-"No studies of fasting and risk of COVID-19 infection have been performed," the WHO said in its list of recommendations.
+The WHO has pointed out that no studies have looked into links between studies of fasting and risk of COVID-19 infection.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)